tractatus/wholebrain-examples/schematic_registration_plots/README.md

 _**Figure 1** Output from `schematic.plot(dataset)`._

+Lets customize the output and remove the text and grids and add a one millimeter scale bar.
 ```R
 #make schematic plot without, title, without millimeter grid and with a 1 mm scale bar.
 schematic.plot(dataset, title = FALSE, mm.grid = FALSE, scale.bar = TRUE)